-This maybe because they have entered transcription errors into their tree without even realizing it.
+This may be because they have entered transcription errors into their tree without even realizing it.

 The other cause of these inaccuracies results from being too keen to enter information that contains an ancestor with a similar name.

-Too many times have I found a family tree that references a totally different family, but shares the same name as one of my ancestors.
+Too many times have I found a family tree that references a different family, but shares the same name as one of my ancestors.

 I know that some information within the tree is correct and that I HAVE FOUND my ancestor.
 These members have cited census records that show me that this is the case.

 The important thing to take from this is to treat this resource with a grain of salt.
-Use it by all means but make sure you check their sources of information before you too enter what you find into your own tree.
+Use it by all means but make sure you check their sources of information before you enter what you find into your tree.